Mobile Fidelity Sound Lab: History

 Recording engineer Brad Miller (1939–1998) released the first recordings on the Mobile Fidelity label in March 1958, a recording of a Southern Pacific steam locomotive.
-Later LPs included other steam trains, environmental sounds and orchestral music, and a few pop and orchestral recordings.
-In 1977 Mobile Fidelity Sound Labs was founded and began releasing Original Master Recording LPs, using a half-speed mastering process.
+Later LPs included other steam trains, environmental sounds, and orchestral music, and a few pop and orchestral recordings.
+In 1977, Mobile Fidelity Sound Lab was founded and began releasing its signature Original Master Recording LPs using a half-speed mastering process.

 In November 1999, Mobile Fidelity Sound Lab shut down after the bankruptcy of M. S. Distributing.
-In 2001 MFSL's assets were acquired by Jim Davis of Music Direct.
+In 2001, MFSL assets were acquired by Jim Davis of Music Direct.

 Products

 LPs

-In 1977, Mobile Fidelity began to produce a line of records known as "Original Master Recording" vinyl LPs.
+In 1977, Mobile Fidelity began to produce a line of records known as Original Master Recording vinyl LPs.
 These albums were previously released by other companies, licensed by Mobile Fidelity, and remastered using half-speed mastering from the original analog master tapes, without compression, and with minimal equalization.
-The recordings were pressed in Japan using a plastic compound, invented by JVC, and marketed as "Supervinyl" by Mobile Fidelity.

 In 2016, Mobile Fidelity Sound Lab launched a new vinyl series called Ultradisc One-Step, releasing titles including Santana's Abraxas and Bill Evans's Sunday at the Village Vanguard.